theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper-webapi/README.md

 # Developers

 Same development for the `twitter-fire-scraper` package.

-TODO update this
+Run `pipenv install` to install the dependencies for this package,

+and run `pipenv run python app.py` to start the web API.